Sara-Cb/Maze/README.md

 # Maze

-Maze is a creative-oriented social network, focused on content insted than on appearance
+Maze is a social networking platform designed to cater to creative professionals from all industries, providing them with an opportunity to showcase their work in a structured and personalized portfolio.
+Our primary goal is to foster networking and collaboration among creatives, enabling them to "follow" other profiles and stay updated with fresh content through a personalized feed.

 ## Features

-- Creative profiles
+- Creative portfolio, profile
-- Collections of elaborates
+- Showcase of creative's work with collections of elaborates
-- Feed Item (post) creation, editing, deleting
+- Feed, to share new activities or updates on existent collections
 - Follow system
+- Search creatives based on their professions, skill, locality

 ## Tech stack